 Good arriving into certain US states

-Etsy will calculate, collect, and remit sales tax for orders shipped to customers in US states that require it, no matter the location of the seller.
+Etsy will calculate, collect, and remit sales tax for orders delivered to customers in US states that require it, no matter the location of the seller.

 Rest of the world